 Non-steroidal topical treatments are treatments that contain ingredients other than steroids.
-Often, these prescription treatments contain active or synthetic vitamin D3, a vitamin A derivative, or anthralin.
+Some of these prescription treatments contain active or synthetic vitamin D3, a vitamin A derivative, or anthralin.
 There are a variety of reasons why your health care provider may recommend a non-steroidal topical treatment, including the degree of your psoriasis severity and its location.

 Anthralin is a man-made version of a natural substance found in goa powder, which is from the araroba tree.
 It works by slowing down the growth of skin cells.
-It is FDA approved for use in stable, scalp psoriasis in those over the age of 12.
+It is FDA-approved for use in stable, scalp psoriasis in those over the age of 12.

 To prevent discoloration of fingernails, apply this medication using plastic gloves.
-After using this medicine, rinse hands right away with lukewarm water, then wash with soap and warm water.
+After using this medicine, rinse your hands right away with lukewarm water, then wash with soap and warm water.

-Calcipotriene is a form of synthetic vitamin D3 that is formulated to slow skin cell growth, flatten lesions and remove scale.
+Calcipotriene is a form of synthetic vitamin D3 that is formulated to slow skin cell growth, flatten lesions, and remove scale.
 It also can be used to treat psoriasis on the scalp and nails.

-The most common side effects of calcipotriene are skin irritation, stinging and burning.
-Less common side effects include dry skin, peeling, rash, dermatitis and worsening of psoriasis.
+The most common side effects of calcipotriene are skin irritation, stinging, and burning.
+Less common side effects include dry skin, peeling, rash, dermatitis, and worsening of psoriasis.